Every gift made to Homeboy Industries assists and helps to

 Father Greg’s NY Times Bestselling book, Tattoos on the Heart: The Power of Boundless Compassion, received the 2010 SCIBA (Southern California Indie Booksellers Association) Non-Fiction Book Award and was named as one of the Best Books of 2010 by Publishers Weekly.
 The 2010 Goodreads Choice Awards finds Fr.
 Greg nominated as Best Debut Author.

 Homeboy Industries, now located in the heart of downtown Los Angeles, is recognized as the largest gang intervention and re-entry program in the county, and has become a national model.

-The eBay Foundation has donated $2,500 for job training and support services for women at Homeboy Industries.
+The Herb Alpert Foundation has donated $25,000 to support arts programming at Homeboy Industries.